frenoid/document-search-engine/README.md

 *./gcp_to_s3_loader*

 Google Drive is an example repository of company documentation.
-FIles uploaded to Google Drive will be made searachable in our document search service after being indexed.
+Files uploaded to Google Drive will be made searachable in our document search service after being indexed.

-An asynchronous service running in EC2 looks up files uploaded to GDrive in the last 24 hours and uploads them to an AWS S3 as files of 10 records each
+An asynchronous service running in EC2 looks up files uploaded to GDrive in the last 24 hours and uploads them to an AWS S3 as files of 10 records each.

 ### DocumentDB and loader